Tesla Model Y

 The Tesla Model Y is a battery electric compact crossover SUV produced by Tesla, Inc. since 2020.
-The vehicle was presented in March 2019 as the company's fifth production model since its inception after the Roadster, Model S, Model X and Model 3.
+Presented in March 2019 as the company's fifth production model, the Model Y is the best-selling electric vehicle of all time, having sold more than 2.16 million units worldwide.

-After its 2019 introduction, the Model Y started production at the Tesla Fremont Factory in California, US in January 2020.
-Production at Giga Shanghai, China was added in December 2020, and at Gigafactory Texas, US since late 2021.
+After its 2019 introduction, the Model Y started production at the Tesla Fremont Factory in California in January 2020.
+Production at Giga Shanghai, China was added in December 2020, and at Gigafactory Texas since late 2021.
 Deliveries from Gigafactory Berlin-Brandenburg, Germany started in March 2022.
 The Model Y is based on the Model 3 sedan and serves as a larger variant, with around 76 percent of parts being shared between the two and identical exterior and interior styling.
 While most Model Y are configured with two-row seating, in the US the Model Y offered optional third-row seats for a seven-passenger seating capacity until the 2025 refresh.

 In 2023, Tesla delivered 1.2 million Model Ys, making it the world's best-selling vehicle that year, surpassing the Toyota Corolla and becoming the first electric vehicle to claim that title.
-With at least 2.16 million units delivered since its start of production up to December 2023, the Model Y is also the most popular electric vehicle of all time.
 In 2024 sales were second to the Toyota RAV4.
 A refreshed version of the Model Y was revealed in January 2025, with upgrades similar to the upgraded Model 3.

-In mid-2025, Tesla unveiled and released the Model Y L, a long-wheelbase, six-seat variant of the Model Y.
+In mid-2025, Tesla introduced the Model Y L, a long-wheelbase, six-seat variant of the Model Y.